SajinReyans/VEINE/README.md

-* Seller information
-* Reviews
-* Product specifications
-* Coverage information

-### 📐 Coverage Calculator

-Because tiles and slabs are normally purchased based on area rather than individual units, Veine includes a dedicated:

-**sq.ft → boxes calculator**

-The buyer can enter the required area and the system calculates the approximate number of boxes required based on the selected product's coverage.

----

 # 🛍️ Intelligent Cart

 The shopping cart is organized **seller-wise**, allowing buyers to clearly identify which products are coming from which supplier.